jwamin/Cryptarch/README.md

 # Features
 * Add/Remove and track investments vs. the current bitcoin price
+* Edit Screen using `commit editingStyle`, passing CD Object to new VC.
-* Allows other cryptocurrency buys to be tracked. e.g LTC
+* Allows other cryptocurrency buys to be tracked. e.g LTC, ETH
 * UITableView sections
 * Pull to refresh
 * Alert view on price fetch fail